jack-avery/rasbot/README.md

 Happy chatbotting!

-# Setting up your Authorization
+# Setting up your Authentication
 **Ensure you have Twitch.tv two-factor authentication enabled on your account:**

 Go to your Twitch account settings, Security and Privacy.